ImageMagick/Usage-Markdown/morphology/index.md

 The [Distance](#distance) morphology method can be easily used to find how far a point within an object is from an edge.
 But it can also be used to find how distant each point within the object is from another point.

-For example here I discover how far each point is from a single 'seed' point (as the crow flys)...
+For example, here I discover how far each point is from a single 'seed' point (as the crow flys)...

 ~~~
 convert -size 100x100 xc: -draw 'point 20,80'  distance_start.png